Bitwig Studio 3.1

 Presenting a new way to quickly slice notes, events and clips: Select the knife tool, hold the Alt key and drag to Quick Slice your material.
 The slices are based on the interval of the beat grid.

 The new context menu tool Slice in Place allows you to slice audio clips, events and notes using Onsets, Beat Markers, or beat grid settings.

-Cue Volume and Mix Control
+Cue Level and Mix Control

 Bitwig Studio 3.1 now sports a dedicated volume knob for the Cue output.
 As a bonus you get a blend knob to blend between your cue buss and the master output.
 Many of you using DJ mixers will feel right at home.